ewhal/pomf-todo/README.md

 - Increase visibility of contact and copyright takedown pages
 - Create a better `CONTRIBUTING.md` file
 - Finish rewriting the FAQ into a `<dl>` description list
-- Change or remove suggested web browsers to install in `check_fileapi.swig`
-  - Chrome is a non-free web browser.
-Chromium is free/libre software.
-  - Firefox suggests installing non-free addons.
-GNU IceCat does not.
 - Merge Wub's `application/vnd.api+json` patch
 - Implement protection against Cross-Site Request Forgeries
 - Refactor PHP code by adding namespaces
 - Remove Grunt and its dependencies
   - Replace with Make or something more sane
   - <http://blog.keithcirkel.co.uk/why-we-should-stop-using-grunt/>
-  - **I urge to hurry with this.** `grunt-swig` requires an older `0.4.x` version of Grunt which I assume is no longer supported.
-Expected package breakage with NPM version `6.0.x` and later.
 - Rewrite JavaScript to ES6 using eslint-config-airbnb
   - Our build system may not support ES6.
 Does it?
 - Merge alchimist's `expire` removal from MySQL schema and `upload.php`